List of Underworld characters: Singe

-Singe is a scientist employed by Lucian to find a way to mix the vampire and werewolf bloodlines to create hybrids.
-He kidnaps members of the human Corvinus bloodline, and mixes their blood with both vampire and Lycan blood to see if they are compatible.
+Singe is a scientist Turned and employed by Lucian to find a way to mix the vampire and werewolf bloodlines to create hybrids.
+He kidnaps members of the human Corvinus bloodline and mixes their blood with both Vampire and Lycan blood to see if they are compatible.
 He finally finds compatibility in Michael Corvin when Michael is captured and brought to him to be tested.
-He's killed by Viktor towards the end of Underworld and his blood seeps into Markus' tomb and awakens him.
-Unlike the rest of Lucian's clan, he is unable to metamorphose into his werewolf form but still carries the werewolf traits.
+He's killed by Viktor towards the end of Underworld, and his blood seeps into Markus's tomb and awakens him.
+Singe wasn't shown to metamorph into his werewolf form.
 He is played by Erwin Leder.